-The National Lipid Association guidelines recommend obtaining a fasting or a non-fasting lipoprotein profile in all adults (> 20 years) every 5 years.
-It defines TG level of <150 mg/dl as normal, 150 - 199 mg/dl borderline high, 200 - 499 mg/dl as high and levels of > 500 mg/dl as very high.
-The NLA Expert Panel views non-HDL-c as a better primary target for medication than LDL-c and recommends levels of non-HDL-c < 130 mg/dl as the desirable level of atherogenic cholesterol for primary prevention of CVD.
+The National Lipid Association guidelines recommend obtaining a fasting or a non-fasting lipoprotein profile in all adults (>20 years) every 5 years.
+It defines TG level of <150 mg/dl as normal, 150 - 199 mg/dl borderline high, 200 - 499 mg/dl as high and levels of >500 mg/dl as very high.
+The NLA Expert Panel views non-HDL-c as a better primary target for medication than LDL-c and recommends levels of non-HDL-c < 130 mg/dl as the desirable level of atherogenic cholesterol for primary prevention of CVD and non-HDL-c <100 mg/dL for high risk patients or patients with ASCVD.
 An elevated TG level is not a target of therapy, except when very high (>500 mg/dl).
-NLA recommends that when TG levels are between 200 - 499 mg/dl, the targets of therapy are non-HDL-c and LDL-c to reduce risk of CVD events and when TG levels are very high (> 500 mg/dl, and especially if >1000 mg/dl), reducing the concentration to <500 mg/dl to prevent pancreatitis becomes the primary goal.
+NLA recommends that when TG levels are between 200 - 499 mg/dl, the targets of therapy are non-HDL-c and LDL-c to reduce risk of CVD events and when TG levels are very high (>500 mg/dl, and especially if >1000 mg/dl), reducing the concentration to <500 mg/dl to prevent pancreatitis becomes the primary goal.
 The NLA recommends lifestyle interventions as first step in efforts to reduce triglycerides.
-If drug therapy is indicated NLA guidelines recommend using fibric acids, omega-3 fatty acids, or nicotinic acid as first line agents if fasting TG level is > 1000 mg/dl.
-For patients with TG levels of 500 - 999 mg/dl a triglyceride-lowering agent or a statin is considered reasonable and for TG level between 200 - 499 mg/dl a statin generally is considered fist-line drug therapy with addition of a triglyceride-lowering agent if non-HDL-c is not at goal post initiation of statin [47].
+If drug therapy is indicated NLA guidelines recommend using fibric acids, omega-3 fatty acids, or nicotinic acid as first line agents if fasting TG level is >1000 mg/dl.
+For patients with TG levels of 500 - 999 mg/dl a triglyceride-lowering agent or a statin is considered reasonable and for TG level between 200 - 499 mg/dl a statin generally is considered fist-line drug therapy with addition of a triglyceride-lowering agent if non-HDL-c is not at goal post initiation of statin (62).

-European Society of Cardiology (ESC)/European Atherosclerosis Society (EAS) Guidelines mg/dl) higher than the corresponding LDL-c target and TG level < 1.7 mmol/L (~ 150 mg/dl).
+European Society of Cardiology (ESC)/European Atherosclerosis Society (EAS) Guidelines

+Similar to the above-mentioned guidelines, ESC/EAS guidelines also recommend checking lipid levels in the fasting state.
+The specific target for non-HDL-c is recommended to be 0.8 mmol/L (~30 mg/dl) higher than the corresponding LDL-c target and TG level < 1.7 mmol/L (~ 150 mg/dl).
 TG levels above 10 mmol/L (~ 880 mg/dl) are considered to be clinically significant for the risk of pancreatitis and treatment is recommended.
 In patients with hypertriglyceridemia the ESC/EAS guidelines recommend that the first step is to consider possible causes of hypertriglyceridemia and to evaluate for total CVD risk; the primary goal is to achieve LDL-c target based on the total CVD risk.
 The use of pharmacologic agents is recommended in patients with TG levels > 2.3 mmol/L (~ 200 mg/dl) who cannot lower them by lifestyle changes and/or if the subject is at high risk of CVD.
-Statins are recommended as the first choice to reduce both total CVD risk and moderately elevated TG levels [48].
+Statins are recommended as the first choice to reduce both total CVD risk and moderately elevated TG levels.
+In highrisk patients with TG levels between 1.5-5.6 mmol/L (135-499 mg/dL) while already on statin therapy, use of icosapent ethyl 2x2 g/day can be considered (63).
+Patients who present with ACS and those whose LDL-C are not at goal on maximally tolerated statin and ezetimibe, addition of PCSK9 inhibitor should be considered.